ucd-spatial/Datasets/geresid-geo_relatedness_similarity_dataset/README.md

 ### Raw data

 The full, raw responses from which these two files were extracted in are in folder `raw_data`.
-The raw responses of the survey with human subjects are organized in two files, available both as tab-separated text and MS Excel:
+The raw responses of the survey with human subjects are organized in two files, encoded as tab-separated text:

 * `GeReSiD-raw_responses-survey-relatedness-2012.txt`
 * `GeReSiD-raw_responses-survey-similarity-2012.txt`